scaleway/ai-pulse-nvidia-trt-llm/docs/01-setup.md

 ![tensor rrt usage](images/setup/tensor_rrt_llm_usage.png)

 ### Setup
-We could have downloaded directly TRT-LLM from the [official github repository](https://github.com/NVIDIA/TensorRT-LLM) however because we will rely on Triton , we will directly download it from [TensorRT-LLM backend repository](https://github.com/triton-inference-server/tensorrtllm_backend.git) on which it is added as submodules.
+We could have downloaded directly TRT-LLM from the [official github repository](https://github.com/NVIDIA/TensorRT-LLM) however because we will rely on Triton , we will directly download it from [Triton TensorRT-LLM backend repository](https://github.com/triton-inference-server/tensorrtllm_backend.git) on which it is added as submodules.

 1. Clone the repository on the scratch volume
 ```
 git -C /scratch clone https://github.com/triton-inference-server/tensorrtllm_backend.git
 ```
-2. Checkout the right version
+2. Checkout the release that has been used for this tutorial
 ```
 cd /scratch/tensorrtllm_backend && git checkout release/0.5.0
 ```